 @17:50 How to make the lower side’s pattern and the upper side’s pattern switch places on your braid, not just on the planner (“SX” Surfaces Exchanged).

-Here’s a link to Gary’s homepage for all his braid planners—once you’re there, you now can choose between a planner for the original 7-loop Spanish braid, or an almost identical planner that has the tile-sizes slightly readjusted to reflect the flatter version of the braid I demo in the video above.
-On the actual planner page, just click on “submit” to go to the interactive chart.
-Or enter a number for a specific braid pattern before clicking “submit.”
+Here’s a link to Gary’s main site for all his braid planners—once you’re there, go to the Spanish Braid section, where you now can choose between a planner for the original 7-loop Spanish braid, or an almost identical planner that has the tile-sizes slightly readjusted to reflect the flatter version of the braid I demo in the video above.
+Once you are on an actual planner page, click on “submit” to go to the grid.
+There you can click on the tiles to change the braid colors around.
+(Or if you already know the braid pattern # you want, enter that before clicking on “submit”).

 I’ve made a few other videos, too, but don’t know if I’ll be able to finish up posts for them before I leave for a month-long trip next week.
 I’ll be camping most of that time—will only be able to check this blog sporadically.
 If you have comments or questions, please leave them, I’ll respond as soon as I can…